daniel-rosebrock/transcriptional_cascades/README.md

     ls -1 $PWD/data/e14_5_mouse_forebrain_neuron_diff_gene_subsets/ | xargs -I {} mxqsub -t 10h -N mcmc_e14_5_forebrain_dorsal --stdout {}.stdout --stderr {}.stderr -w $PWD/outputs_full/e16_5_forebrain_dorsal bash $PWD/run_e14_5_forebrain_dorsal.sh $PWD $PWD/data/e14_5_mouse_forebrain_neuron_diff_gene_subsets/{}

 ## Outputs
 The outputs of each MCMC run are stored as pkls, which can be loaded using the mcmc_data class (in mcmc_data.py).
 The notebook load_mcmc_run.ipynb shows an example of loading the MCMC runs for the subset of genes in data/check.tsv with various plotting examples.
+The notebook load_mcmc_run_full.ipynb highlights results across all genes in the dataset.